 Though I’ve been around the croup block at least five times now, it’s always scary.
 My littlest, who is two years old, comes down with croup every time she catches a cold.
 It’s become predictable, but still, I hate it.
-As soon as I hear her coughing at night, the fear curls up in my stomach like a snake as I race up the stairs trying to catch her before she gets too worked up and her airways constrict.
+As soon as I hear that terrible coughing at night (which is usually when it starts), the fear curls up in my stomach like a snake as I race up the stairs trying to soothe her before she gets too worked up and her airways constrict further.

-1. Do your best to keep your baby from being upset and crying.
-When he cries, his airways will constrict and make breathing difficulties worse.
+1. Do your best to keep your baby from getting upset and crying.
+Crying constricts the airways and worsens breathing difficulties.

-2. Croup flares up at night.
-In order to avoid a bad coughing bout, I give my daughter a dose of ibuprofen about 30-60 minutes before bedtime.
+2. Because croup flares up at night, I give my daughter a dose of children’s ibuprofen about 30-60 minutes before bedtime.
 This helps reduce inflammation.
 You could also do this during the day, but abide by dosing instructions on the package.

-3. I also put a cold-mist humidifier in her room at full steam power and leave it running all night long with the bedroom door closed.
-The humid, cold air helps relax airways as well.
-(If you don’t have a one, get this awesome humidifier for kids.
-It’s shaped like an elephant, it’s super quiet, and delivers loads of steam and can directed at a specific location.
-However, you do need to put it on top of a small table or stand for it to work best.)
+3. I also put a cold-mist humidifier in her room at full-steam power and leave it running all night long with the bedroom door closed.
+The humid, cold air helps relax airways.

-Last Thanksgiving, we had to take my littlest, Marissa, to urgent care because her breathing was so labored, she was drooling – which meant she was having trouble swallowing, and we couldn’t calm her down.
+Last Thanksgiving, we had to take my youngest child to urgent care because her breathing was so labored.
+We couldn’t calm her down and she was drooling, which meant she was having trouble swallowing.